PlayboyPrime/ModalMod/Explanations.md

 This category contains options that will happen after a modal has been submitted.

+Variables you can use in ChannelId:

+{user.dm}: Will send the message to the user.

-You can use variables in the message:
+Variables you can use in the message:

 {user.id}: Will be replaced with the user id.